 Useful Tip: Sometimes the signs are pointing in the direction you need to turn, but they are not entirely visible.
 Make sure to take your time and follow the correct signs.
 It is very easy to continue walking and find yourself on another trail.

 The trail, eventually, finished in Ottrott, and I continued back to Rosheim along the same path I had used the day before.
 Although, this time, I was more conscientious of the trial, and did not miss any turns.

 While there was some information online, the instructions I used were out of date, as the path has since been rebuilt.
 So, here is a step-by-step guide on the route I used.
-Additionally, there is a link to an interactive map and QR code so that you can download the map directly on your phone (after the step-by-step guide).
+Additionally, there is a link to an interactive map so that you can download the map directly on your phone (after the step-by-step guide).

 Exploring Alsace via the Rosheim Circuit – Mont Sainte Odile and Le Sentier des Merveilles